duosecurity/puppet-duo_unix/README.md

   Configure which version of Duo Unix to use.
   The default is *latest*.

-## Limitations
+## Support and Limitations

-This module has been built on and tested against Puppet 3.2.4.
-It does not yet support Puppet 4.
+This module built on and tested against Puppet 3.2.4.
+It does not yet support Puppet 4 and is no longer being actively developed.
+Duo continues to provide best-effort support for this module.

 The module has been tested on: